RichardDooling/LegalPro/Chapter_7/Chapter_7.md

 * in furtherance of which the client has used the lawyer's services

-These rules were added to Model Rule 1.6 in 2003 in the wake of Enron, Tyco, Worldcom.
+These rules were added to Model Rule 1.6 in 2003 in the wake of the Enron, Tyco, and Worldcom scandals.
 Delaware and Louisiana have adopted the ABA's 2003 version of 1.6 verbatim.

 There is as yet no [*Tarasoff*][tarasoff] rule for lawyers.
-In other words, these exceptions provide that the lawyer *may*, not *must*, disclose.
+In other words, these Model Rule 1.6(b) exceptions provide that the lawyer *may*, not *must*, disclose.

 * [RLGL § 67: Using or Disclosing Information to Prevent, Rectify, or Mitigate Substantial Financial Loss.][RLGL-67]